dib-lab/dib_rotation/doc/10_annotating_amino_acid_sequences.md

 > that did not have amino acid sequences associated with it yet?
 > We can generate amino acid sequences from nucleotide sequences,
 > as well as first-pass annotations, using a tool called `prokka`.
-> We can use conda to install prokka: `conda install prokka`
+> We can use conda to install prokka: `mamba install prokka`
 > To run prokka on a bin derived from a metagenome, use:
 > ```
 > prokka {input} --outdir {outdir} --prefix {bin} --metagenome --force --locustag {bin}